barundas97/barundas97/README.md

 ![Banner](https://raw.githubusercontent.com/barundas97/barundas97/main/banner.png)

 ### 🚀 About Me
-- 📚 I have completion certificate on **Modern Frontend Web-Development Course by Udemy**
+- 📚 I have a completion certificate in **Modern Frontend Web Development (Udemy)**
-- 🌱 Currently, I am working on my own exciting real applications for more upgrade my skills & knowledge.
+- 🌱 Currently, I am working on my own exciting real applications to further upgrade my skills & knowledge.
 - 🎯 My goal is to become a **Frontend Developer**
-- 💻 I love working with **React js,JavaScript, Tailwind CSS & Bootstrap**
+- 💻 I love working with **React.js, JavaScript, Tailwind CSS, and Bootstrap**
 - 🤝 I enjoy collaborating with others and learning through teamwork.
 - 📘 I love exploring new tech and building real-world applications.
+- 🤖 I also love to build websites and applications using AI tools and technologies.

 ---